 He loves you after all. #DFWTechPB #FaithatWork

 Lee Herrin is the prayer team chair of the Dallas/Fort Worth Technology Prayer Breakfast.
 This year’s event will take place on Friday, Oct.
-5. Please consider becoming a volunteer, a table host, or a corporate sponsor.
+5. Please consider becoming a volunteer, a table host, or a corporate partner.